ElvisRock/Government_Analysis/README.md

 * [scikit-learn](https://scikit-learn.org/stable/)
 * [Jupyter](https://jupyter.org/)

-Resolva todas as instalações, de uma vez só, uma maneira relativamente fácil, use a distribuição Python como [Anaconda](https://www.anaconda.com/download).
+Solve all installations at once, a relatively easy way, is to use the Python distribution like [Anaconda](https://www.anaconda.com/download).